vltabacaru/testing/sqldev-cicd-liquibase/sqlcl-cicd/sqlcl-cicd.md

 ## **STEP 1:** Verify SQLcl and update if necessary

 1. On Oracle Cloud Developer Image you used for the compute node there is SQLcl installed in folder `/opt/oracle/sqlcl`, however it is necessary to update to version 19.2 or superior.
-Download SQLcl latest version from [SQLcl Downloads](https://www.oracle.com/tools/downloads/sqlcl-downloads.html).
+Download the latest version from [SQLcl Downloads](https://www.oracle.com/tools/downloads/sqlcl-downloads.html).

 2. Unzip the downloaded package into the existing folder.
 When asked, replace all files with the new version.